bestwnh/IGLDropDownMenu/README.md

 - `gutterY` set the Y gutter between items
 - `alphaOnFold` set the item alpha value when menu on fold, only use this when the style won't fit your mind
 - `flipWhenToggleView` when you set this to true, the menu button will flip up when you click
+- `useSpringAnimation` use the spring animation for iOS7 or higher version, default is true

 ####*For `IGLDropDownItem`*